Karen Vela | | Strategy | 0 comments

 5. Take advantage of LinkedIn Ads and LinkedIn Analytics

-I’m sure you are familiar with Facebook and Instagram ads.
-Linkedin offers the same concept on their platform so you can run digital ad campaigns towards a specifically targeted audience.
+You are likely already familiar with Facebook and Instagram ads.
+LinkedIn offers the same concept on their platform so you can run digital ad campaigns towards a specifically targeted audience.
 This will increase brand awareness and can lead to more donations and supporters.
 LinkedIn also provides analytics to the moderator of your organization’s page.
 Be sure to actively check these metrics to gain a better understanding of your post performance and reach.
-Some third-party softwares offer a more in-depth collection of Linkedin analytics as they do with other social media platforms.
+Some third-party softwares offer a more in-depth collection of LinkedIn analytics as they do with other social media platforms.

 The most important of these tips is to have a completed profile and post regularly.
 Providing strong content on LinkedIn can help increase your brand’s credibility.
 It shows that your organization is legitimate, keeps your community updated, and can lead to more supporters.
 The goal should always be to focus on building community over gaining followers.
 Keep that in mind while following these best practices.